On the convergence of stochastic primal-dual hybrid gradient: Related works

-Primal dual coordinate descent schemes similar to SPDHG are proposed in~\cite{zhang2017stochastic, dang2014randomized, fercoq2019coordinate}.
-All these variants assume strong convexity of $f_i^\ast, g$ to guarantee linear convergence.
-Only~\cite{fercoq2019coordinate} proved linear convergence with step sizes independent of strong convexity constants which provided a partial answer for adaptivity of SPDHG-type methods to strong convexity.
-However, as detailed in Table \ref{tab:1} on Page \pageref{tab:1}, with dense $A$ matrix, and uniform sampling, this method requires step sizes $n$ times smaller than~\eqref{eq: ss_rules} which is problematic in practice as will be shown in Section~\ref{sec: bp}.
-For sublinear convergence,~\cite{fercoq2019coordinate} proved $\mathcal{O}(1/\sqrt{k})$ rate on a randomly selected iterate, under similar assumption to ours whereas~\cite{zhang2017stochastic} requires boundedness of dual domain and setting a horizon.
+PDCD schemes similar to SPDHG are proposed in~\cite{zhang2017stochastic, dang2014randomized, fercoq2019coordinate}.
+These variants assume strong convexity of $f_i^\ast, g$ for linear rate of convergence.
+Only~\cite{fercoq2019coordinate} proved linear convergence with step sizes independent of strong convexity constants, to provide a partial answer for adaptivity of PDCD methods to strong convexity.
+However, as detailed in Table \ref{tab:1}, with dense $A$ matrix and uniform sampling, this method requires step sizes $n$ times smaller than~\eqref{eq: ss_rules} which can be problematic in practice (see~Section~\ref{sec: bp}).
+For sublinear convergence,~\cite{fercoq2019coordinate} proved $\mathcal{O}(1/\sqrt{k})$ rate on a randomly selected iterate, under similar assumption to ours whereas~\cite{zhang2017stochastic} requires boundedness of the dual domain, setting a horizon and proves primal-only rates.

-Coordinate descent variants of primal-dual algorithms are also studied in \cite{combettes2015stochastic, combettes2019stochastic, pesquet2015class}.
-As mentioned in~\cite{fercoq2019coordinate,chambolle2018stochastic}, operator theory-based proofs of these methods require using small step sizes depending on $\| A\|$ instead of $\| A_i \|$, which causes slow performance in practice.

-Coordinate descent methods for linearly constrained problems are studied in~\cite{alacaoglu2017smooth, dang2014randomized, luke2018block}.
-These methods are shown to obtain sublinear convergence rates.
+PDCD algorithms are also studied in \cite{combettes2015stochastic, combettes2019stochastic, pesquet2015class}.
+As mentioned in~\cite{fercoq2019coordinate,chambolle2018stochastic}, operator theory-based proofs of these methods require using step sizes depending on global constants about the problem, causing slow performance in practice.
+PDCD methods for linearly constrained problems are studied in~\cite{alacaoglu2017smooth, dang2014randomized, luke2018block}, with sublinear rates.

-Latafat et al.\ \cite{latafat2019new} proposed a method called TriPD-BC and proved linear convergence for their method under metric subregularity.
-There exist two drawbacks of TriPD-BC for our setting.
-First, when $A$ is not of special structure, such as block diagonal, one needs to use duplication for an efficient implementation.
+Latafat et al.\ \cite{latafat2019new} proposed TriPD-BC and proved linear convergence for this method under metric subregularity.
+There are two drawbacks of TriPD-BC for our setting.
+First, when $A$ is not of special structure, such as block diagonal, one needs to use duplication for an efficient implementation (see~\cite{fercoq2019coordinate}).
 Second issue is that as in~\cite{fercoq2019coordinate}, this method needs to use $n$ times smaller step sizes with dense $A$.
-For the details of duplication and small step sizes, we refer the reader to~\cite{fercoq2019coordinate}.
-The need to use small step sizes seriously affects the practical performance of the algorithm as illustrated in Section~\ref{sec: bp}.
+For the details of duplication and small step sizes, we refer to~\cite{fercoq2019coordinate}.
+The need to use small step sizes seriously affects the practical performance of the algorithm (see Section~\ref{sec: bp}).